tobz/tobz.github.io/_posts/2022-11-25-self-hosting-chronicles-authentik-configuration.md

 actual models, they have a concept of "meta models" which allow operations other than creating a model object.
 The only meta model currently is "apply blueprint."

 If you're like me, you might read that and think "oh nice, dependency management!".
-OR maybe something along those lines.
+Or maybe something along those lines.
 It's certainly what I thought, given that meta models are described as:

 > This meta model can be used to apply another blueprint instance within a blueprint instance.
 This